Harvard Extension Courses in History

 Ariane Liazos PhD, Lecturer in Extension, Harvard University

 This course builds on the work done in HIST E-597b.
-Students use the research and writing skills they have developed to produce a sample chapter of a biography, one that could be submitted as part of a book proposal.
+Students use the research and writing skills they have developed to produce a sample chapter of a biography, one that could be submitted as part of a book proposal or a biographical article for an academic journal.
 Students include a bibliography and endnotes with their final submission.
 This semester predominantly consists of workshops of student writing-in-progress; students are evaluated on the feedback they provide for each other.

 Prerequisites: Registration is limited to officially admitted capstone track candidates in the Master of Liberal Arts, government or history, capstone track.
 Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone), and have successfully completed the precapstone course, HIST E-597b, in the previous fall term.
 Candidates who do not meet these degree requirements are dropped from the course.